What is hydrocortisone?

 - Hydrocortisone may affect the way some medicines work.
 Some medicines may also affect the way hydrocortisone works.
 These medicines include: insulin, digoxin, warfarin, phenytoin, phenobarbital, ketoconazole, aspirin, ibuprofen, furosemide, and rifampin.
 Always tell your doctor if you are taking any of these medicines, or if you start taking any new medicine while you are taking hydrocortisone.

-Special instructions (topical and rectal forms)
+Special instructions for hydrocortisone (topical and rectal forms)

 - Wash hands before and after use.